Alt Text SEO Best Practices: 9 Rules for 2026

 2. Include Keywords Naturally

-The solution is straightforward: if your target keyword fits naturally, include it.
+The solution is pretty straightforward: if your target keyword fits naturally, include it.
 Selling ceramic mugs and targeting that phrase?
 Write "Red ceramic coffee mug on wooden table."
 The keyword appears organically within a readable description.
+Done.

 For WordPress users, our WordPress integration automatically incorporates your Yoast or Rank Math focus keyphrase into generated alt text—maintaining natural readability.